Nicator: Taxonomy

 The systematic affinities of the genus have been a long-standing mystery.
 The group was originally assigned to the shrikes (Laniidae).
 In the 1920s James Chapin noted the similarities between the nicators and both the bulbuls (Pycnonotidae) and the bushshrikes (Malaconotidae).
 It wasn't until 1943 that Jean Théodore Delacour placed the genus with the bulbuls.
 Storrs Olson argued that the genus was more closely related to the bushshrikes, as the nicators lacked the ossification of the nostril found in all other bulbuls.
 A number of features, including the position of the facial bristles (which are preorbital rather than rictal), their nests and the calls, make the genus unique, and DNA studies have recently suggested that the genus is best treated as a monogeneric family.
 Some authorities, like the Clements Checklist, treat the nicators as a new family, Nicatoridae.

-The name of the genus is derived from nikator, Greek for conqueror.
+The name of the genus is derived from Nikátōr (Νικάτωρ), Greek for 'conqueror'.
 Within the genus, the western and eastern nicators are considered to form a superspecies and are sometimes treated as the same species.